Home » Courses of Instruction » A.S. in Radiologic Technology (Track B) Course Descriptions

 Prerequisites: None

 This course introduces the student to medical and pathological terms related to specific body systems.
-Through lectures, discussion, demonstration, visual aids, and self-study, the student will develop knowledge and understanding of the professional language to function and communicate effectively with other medical team members.
+Through lectures, discussions, demonstrations, visual aids, and self-study, the student will develop knowledge and understanding of the professional language to function and communicate effectively with other medical team members.
+This is a General Education Course.

-45 Clock Hours/4.0 Quarter Credit Hours
+30 Clock Hours/3 Quarter Credit Hours

 Prerequisites: None